peteryzhang6/The-Law-of-One/README.md

 # Table of Contents
 - [[Prayer]] and [[Chant]]
 # TODOs
-- currently going through Law of One session by session to extract excerpts and categorize them into appropriate files along with minor comments
+- [ ] (currently working on) go through Law of One session by session to extract excerpts and categorize them into appropriate files along with minor comments
-- detailed comments and understanding will be added here and there depends on if I have inspirations on them
+- [ ] detailed comments and understanding will be added and further categorization and breakdown of large files into smaller digestible files
 # Related Repos
 - [Peter Yunpeng Zhang](https://github.com/peteryzhang6/pyzzyp)
 	- Private repo